zjengjie/inbot-utils/README.md

 # Changelog
+- 1.14
+  - ReinitializingReference added, useful for things that you want to periodically recalculate in a thread safe way
+  - Add IOUtils.lines(String resourcename) method
 - 1.13
   - Change AESUtils to rely on the bouncycastle library instead of JDK bundled ciphers.
 This change is backward/forward compatible.
 Reason for the change is that as of JDK 8 u101, 256 bit key length can no longer be forced without installing a jdk policy package due to some internal changes.
 Bouncycastle does not have this restriction and therefore is a bit more robust to get working.
 - 1.12